ClementNerma/Rave/docs/books/hybrid.md

 }
 ```

 The first line describes, as usual, the function (what it does): Make a summation from a list of numbers.
-Then, we describe each argument using `@param` (it's called a _descriptor_), followed by the argument's name, and what it contains: A list of numbers.
+Then, we describe each argument using `@param` (it's called a _documentation annotation_), followed by the argument's name, and what it contains: A list of numbers.
 Finally, we indicate what the function returns using `@returns` followed by the returned value: the summation.

 Note that we don't have to use `@returns` for void-typed functions.

 ### Nested functions

-To document nested functions (e.g. callbacks), we document them as usual functions using a `>` symbol, with the argument's descriptor being the callback's descriptor:
+To document nested functions (e.g. callbacks), we document them as usual functions using a `>` symbol, with the argument's annotation being the callback's one:

 ```sn
 /**